yujiri8/yujiri.xyz/argument/faction_ancom.md

 ## Tankies

-"Tankie" is a pejorative in left anarchist circles for authoritarian socialists such as Stalin, as a reference to Tienanmen Square.
-They recognize tankies as bad.
-Also, many Ancoms, and probably all left-market anarchists, consider Marx a tankie.
+"Tankie" is a pejorative in left anarchist circles for authoritarian "socialists" such as Stalin and Mao, as a reference to Tienanmen Square.
+The relationship between ancoms and tankies is pretty similar to the one between libertarians and the alt-right.
+(Many ancoms are also not fans of Marx.)

 ## COVID-19 lockdown support